 The Trend Away from Ownership

 Carter points out that in addition to MPS technology advancements driving changes in this space, businesses’ preferences are also changing.

 “One of the most notable trends we see is the desire to completely offload the print infrastructure — well beyond buying on lease and signing on for contractual support services,” says Carter.
 “Organizations are looking to get rid of the entire infrastructure, including servers and server management, and get assets off their books.
 We see this across all industry segments and in most geographies.”

 Programs such as Cloud Print Infrastructure as a Service free businesses from having to make capital expenditures to purchase printers.
 Instead, they can subscribe based on print capacity while eliminating the burdens of equipment ownership.

 “Historically, that has been difficult for the print industry to accommodate.
 But with the emergence of cloud-native pull printing and IoT as a Service acquisition models, we deliver that level of flexibility today,” Carter says.

 Managed print services providers also need to align their offerings with other trends.

 “We certainly see the digitization trend continuing.
 Thus, there is a need to be able to support customers with solutions that snap into their existing systems,” says Carter.

-Businesses are also looking for partners who can help them achieve their sustainability goals.
+Businesses are also looking for partners to help them achieve their sustainability goals.
 “Sustainability is becoming more and more of a must-have versus a nice-to-have for customers,” says Carter.
 MPS providers can benefit through working with a partner that has developed a multilayered approach to sustainability with cloud leverage, workflow solutions, low energy fusing, cartridge recycling, and even a reforestation subscription service for remaining carbon impacts.”

-In light of these trends, you need to evaluate the solutions and services your MSP or VAR business offers — as well as your marketing content and sales strategies — ensure they align with the direction the industry is moving.
+In light of these trends, you need to evaluate the solutions and services your MSP or VAR business offers — as well as your marketing content and sales strategies — to ensure they align with the direction the industry is moving.